Eleni Menegaki: ALPHA TV (2005–2020)

 In 2011, Menegaki's show changed its time starting at 13:00 and aired under the new title "Eleni."
 TV ratings have fluctuated.
 In May 2020, she announced that this will be her last season doing the show as she decided to take a break.

-MEGA Channel (2021–)
+MEGA Channel (2021– 2024)

-In April 2021, Mega Channel announced that Menegaki would be on their channel presenting a new show.
+In April 2021, Mega Channel announced that Menegaki would be on their channel presenting a new show on week days at 13:00 which is called “Εleni”. Ιn July 2024 she decided to end her career in daytime television.

 Advertising - Campaigns - Collaborations

 She made her first commercial in 1990 for the coffee company Melita.
 The same year, she also played in a commercial for the "Ultrex" shampoo company.
 In 1992, she starred in two companies' commercials.
 "Knorr" for Risonatto and the company "To Lampero" for the promotion of soybean oil.
 In 1993, she appeared in an advertisement for the "Famozo" window cleaner, while in 1998, she promoted the Prinos slimming center.
 In 2003-2004 she became the main face of the shampoo company "Lux".

 In the 2010–2011 season she was the main person of the skin care company "Olay" for the promotion of the new face cream while in the 2014–2015 season she participated in the campaign of the "Alma Zois" organization for the prevention of breast cancer.
 From 2015 until 2019, she collaborated with the hair care company "L'Oréal Paris Greece" and is the main person for hair dyes.
 Also, since 2018 she has been collaborating with the company "Fage" for the yogurt "Ageladitsa".